tigefa4u/gitlabhq/doc/user/profile/account/delete_account.md

 1. Selecting a user.
 1. Under the **Account** tab, click **Block user**.

+### Deactivating a user

+A user can be deactivated from the Admin area.
+Deactivating a user is functionally identical to blocking a user, but does not prohibit the user from logging back in via the UI.
+Once a deactivated user logs back into the GitLab UI, their account is set to active.

+A deactivated user will not be able to access git repositories or the API.
+They will also not receive any notifications from GitLab.
+Personal projects, group and user history of the deactivated user will be left intact.

+A deactivated user does not take up a seat `**(STARTER ONLY)**`

+To do this:

+1. Navigate to  **Admin Area > Overview > Users**.
+1. Selecting a user.
+1. Under the **Account** tab, click **Deactivate user**.

+Please note that for the deactivation option to be visible to an admin, the user must be currently active and should not have any activity in the last 14 days.

+### Activating a user

+A deactivated user can be activated from the Admin area.
+Activating a user sets their account to active state.

+To do this:

+1. Navigate to  **Admin Area > Overview > Users**.
+1. Click on the **Deactivated** tab.
+1. Selecting a user.
+1. Under the **Account** tab, click **Activate user**.

+A deactivated user can also activate their account by themselves by simply logging back via the UI.

 ## Associated Records

 > - Introduced for issues in